Siege of Alcácer do Sal: Preparations

 On 29 May 1217, a fleet of almost 300 ships sailed from Vlaardingen.
 It contained an army of crusaders recruited mainly from the Rhineland and Frisia.
 The leaders of the expedition were Count George of Wied and Count William I of Holland, although there is some confusion regarding their exact status.
 According to the De itinere, George was the original commander-in-chief and William in charge of the rearguard of the fleet.
 According to the Gesta, which mentions both counts, William was elected sole leader at Dartmouth when the crusaders "decided under him on laws and new rules concerning the observance of peace."

 Following an incident off Brittany, there was a change in leadership.
 A ship from Monheim was lost on rocks and the rest of the fleet sheltered in Saint-Mathieu.
 William was placed in overall command with George as his lieutenant.
 This suggests that George was blamed for the loss.
 According to the Gesta, the fleet stopped in "the port of Faro" (the Carmen as "the lighthouse") and some of the pilgrims visited the shrine of Saint James at Compostela.
 Rui de Pina and the Chronicle of 1419 describe an attack on Almohad-controlled Faro in the far south preceding a retreat to Lisbon for repairs.
 This attack on Faro is elsewhere attributed to the Frisians who did not participate in the attack on Alcácer do Sal.

 The fleet arrived in Lisbon on 10 July.
 It was met by Bishops Soeiro II of Lisbon and Soeiro II of Évora, as well as by the local leaders of the military orders: Pedro Alvites, master of the Knights Templar; Gonçalo, prior of the Knights Hospitaller; and Martim Pais Barregão, commendatory abbot of Palmela of the Order of Santiago.

 The bishop of Lisbon tried to persuade the crusaders to help him attack Alcácer do Sal.
 The Frisians refused.
 With about a third of the fleet, they took on supplies and went on their way.
 The remaining two thirds of the fleet under the counts agreed to cooperate in the attack.
+Bishop Soeiro's call to a crusade reached far and wide across Portugal and even in neighbouring Castile.
 A Portuguese army of 20,000 was rapidly raised.
-The army marched overland to rendezvous with the fleet, which left Lisbon at the end of July and sailed up the Sado.
-The bishop of Lisbon was with the army, as was Pedro, abbot of Alcobaça.
+The bulk of the army was made up of infantry from the urban militias, but it also included around 300 knights, as well as Templar squadrons, led by Master Dom Pedro Alvites, knights of Santiago led by Martim Pais Barregão and hospitallers led by Prior Dom Gonçalves de Cerveira.

 King Afonso II may have played a role in preparations, but he did not participate in the attack on Alcácer.
 His aloofness is demonstrated by the letter of Count William to Pope Honorius, which refers to the kings of León and Navarre but does not mention Afonso.

+The crusader fleet left Lisbon at the end of July and sailed up the Sado, while the rest of the army marched overland.
+The bishop of Lisbon was with the army, as was Pedro, abbot of Alcobaça.